ITBS-Utah/support/README.md

 # ITBS Utah Support

-The api and frontent for the support page.
+The api and front-end for the support website.